 - 1. Environmental and Climate Economics

 - 2. Climate of the Past

 - 3. Introduction to Climate Dynamics

 - 4. Mathematical Modelling and Programming

-- 5. Econometrics and Machine Learning
+- 5. Introduction to Programming for Statistics and Machine Learning

 - 6. Statistics

 II term: Stream in Climate Modelling and Impact Assessment